sparklingdataocean/gh-pages/_posts/2017-12-24-word2vec2graphPsychoanalysis.markdown

 <p>Get a set of all words from the Word2Vec model and compare Psychoanalysis file word pairs with words from the Word2Vec model </p>
 {% highlight scala %}

-val modelWords=modelNewsWiki.
-   getVectors.
-   select("word")
-val ngramW2V=slpitNgrams.
+val cleanPsychoW2V=slpitCleanPsychoanalysis.
-      join(modelWords,'ngram1==='word).
-      join(modelWords.toDF("word2"),'ngram2==='word2).
-      select("ngram","ngram1","ngram2").
+   join(modelWords,'cleanWord==='word).
+   select("cleanWord").
    distinct
-ngramW2V.count//--8935
+cleanPsychoW2V.count//--3318

 {% endhighlight %}

-<p>The Word2Vec model was trained on corpus based on News and Wikipedia data about psychology but only 73% of Psychoanalysis File word pairs are in the model.
+<p>The Word2Vec model was trained on corpus based on News and Wikipedia data about psychology but only 82% of Psychoanalysis File word pairs are in the model.
 To increase this percentage we will include Psychoanalysis file data to training corpus and retrain the Word2Vec model. </p>

 <p><h3>Retrain Word2Vec Model</h3>

 {% highlight scala %}

 val inputNews=sc.
-  textFile("/FileStore/tables/02pvyoae1504568133317/newsTest.txt").
+  textFile("/FileStore/tables/newsTest.txt").
   toDF("charLine")
-val inputWiki=sc.textFile("/FileStore/tables/opef4cqb1504567762417/WikiTest.txt").
+val inputWiki=sc.textFile("/FileStore/tables/WikiTest.txt").
    toDF("charLine")
 val tokenizedNewsWikiPsychoanalysis = tokenizer. transform(inputNews.